-Aretha Franklin Did Not Have A Will Upon Her Death Reports ‘TMZ’
+Aretha Franklin Did Not Have A Will Upon Her Death, Reports ‘TMZ’

-According to a news report by TMZ, music legend, Aretha Franklin died without a will.
+According to a news report by TMZ, music legend Aretha Franklin died without a will.

 According to TMZ, Franklin had no financial preparations in place at the time of her death.
 The outlet also reported that one of Franklin’s sons, Clarence, has special needs and will require financial support for the rest of his life.